 They are flawed individuals who haven’t got a clue about adulting and still get into brawls over the silliest of matters, yet have an unspoken sense of affection for each other which is hard to ignore and wish to make things better for themselves.

 It is an islet universe than Syam and Madhu take us to, in Kumbalangi Nights, and a beautiful one indeed.
 The layers attributed to each character in this universe that they’ve built is what makes the film so utterly grounded, situationally funny, and shockingly disturbing at the same time.
 The dialogues of the movie clearly portray how skilful a writer Syam Pushkaran is; he knows his characters and their surroundings inside out.
-Right from Franky’s trophies, Bobby’s Bluetooth speakers, Saji’s smoke-free kitchen, and Boney’s moonwalk, the protagonists have been given the sort of texture that is difficult to replicate.
-They are flawed individuals who haven’t got a clue about adulting and still get into brawls over the silliest of matters, yet have an unspoken sense of affection for each other which is hard to ignore and wish to make things better for themselves.
+Franky’s trophies, Bobby’s Bluetooth speakers, Saji’s smoke-free kitchen, and Boney’s moonwalk add unique textures.
+Flawed, clueless about adulting, they bicker but share an unspoken affection, aspiring for self-improvement.
 Shammy, on the other hand, is a mystery throughout.
 He carries the kind of smirk that comes across as innocent and affable at times and the absolute creepiest at others.

 Thinker.
 Foodie.
 Travel-Enthusiast.
 Movie buff.